streamnative/function-mesh-website/docs/scaling.md

   </TabItem>
   <TabItem value="builtin" label="Built-in Metrics">

-    This example shows how to auto-scale the number of Pods if 20% CPU is utilized.
+    Function Mesh supports automatically scaling up the number of Pods based on the built-in autoscaling metric.
+This example auto-scales the number of Pods if 20% CPU is utilized.

     1. Specify the `maxReplicas` to `8` in the Pulsar Functions CRD.